-As of July 1, 2012, multi-family complexes with more than 5 units are now required to recycle by California State law.
+As of July 1, 2012, multi-family complexes with 5 or more units are now required to recycle by California State law.

 Because recycling and greenwaste are half the price of trash, all buildings save money by recycling more and using smaller trash containers.